cbroder/acmecomdocs/site/content/magento-connector-setup-and-configuration/index.md

 # Magento Connector Setup & Configuration

 {{% notice goto %}}
-Login to Magento Admin panel.
-In the side navigation, click on Acumatica as shown below
+Log in to the Magento Admin panel.
+In the side navigation, click on Acumatica as shown below.
 {{% /notice %}}

 ![home](images/home.png?classes=shadow)